MakeSchool-Tutorials/Superhero-Team-Dueler/super-hero-contact-list.md

 Finally we'll need to allow our hero to use their abilities.
 We need to be able to run the `attack` method that exists in every ability in our list.

 **Proofreader's Note**: This example may be giving out too much code.
 Advise if student should build method to specification instead.

+**make sure all ingredients are known and have student put it together**

 ```python
 def attack(self):
     attack_damage = 0